fluid-project/misc/development-support/README.txt

 SETTING UP DEVELOPMENT ENVIRONMENT

-To build and run the standalone Image Gallery project, all that's currently needed from Sakai trunk is the "master" project.
+To build and run the standalone Image Gallery project, all that's currently needed from Sakai trunk is a recent build of the "master" project.
 Still, it won't do any harm to keep a copy of the entire trunk up to date -- you don't have to build it or import it into Eclipse.

 ====